RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 At the bottom of the page we saw email addresses, or should I say usernames!
 This is perfect for making a list of potential usernames to use in our attacks.

 At this point we have some options: 1) brute force the login page, 2) crack the users passwords.
 Let's go with option 2.
-"But i don't have and passwords!" you may say.
+"But I don't have and passwords!" you may say.
 But if we take a look at the source of the /dev page we will see some hashes!!!

 ![7](/images/bulldog/7.png)